seanlimdev/frontend-challenge/README.md

 - Run `npm start` and the frontend will be available at `http://localhost:3000/`

 ## Concurrently
+- You need to install dependencies in project folder and frontend folder by running `npm install`
 - Run `npm run develop`

 ## Frontend implementation checks